ax-i-om/rapture/README.md

 ### About

-Rapture is a simple and cross-platform, "no-nonsense" data-breach search engine designed to enable individuals to effortlessly index and query compromised data to identify exposure and protect personal information and assets.
+Rapture is a simple and cross-platform, "no-nonsense" data-breach search interface designed to enable individuals to effortlessly index and query compromised data to identify exposure and protect personal information and assets.

 ### Attribution